JLZ22/Compiler_New/README.md

 ### Compiler_New

-This is a simple pascal compiler I worked on as a high-school project.
+This is a simple pascal compiler using an AST to optimize compilation time.